gcatanese/adyen-sdk-automation/README.md

 This is a set of Gradle build scripts to generate code for `Adyen/adyen-*-api-library` repositories.

-To generate all services in all libraries:
+To generate all services in all libraries, run:

 ```
 ./gradlew services
 ```
+*Note:*  Ensure that the service is in the following list: [`adyen.sdk-automation-conventions.gradle`](/buildSrc/src/main/groovy/adyen.sdk-automation-conventions.gradle).

 For a single specific service: